Baighasan/Baighasan/README.md

 My name is Hasan, and currently studying Management Engineering at the University of Waterloo!

 I have a huge interest in tackling real world problems with technical solutions.
-I love pushing the boundries of my skills and knowlege, and I'm always looking for experiences that expose me to different and upcoming technologies.
+I love pushing the boundries of my skills and knowlege, and I'm always looking for projects and experiences that expose me to different and upcoming technologies.

-My field of study, Management Engineering, is an interdisciplinary program focused on Software Engineering, Data Analytics, Stats + Optimization, and Industrial Engineering principles.
+My field of study, Management Engineering, is an interdisciplinary program focused on Software Engineering 💻, Data Analytics 📊, Stats + Optimization 📈, and Industrial Engineering principles ⚙️.

 #